Clinical trials can offer hope for many people and may help researchers find better treatments for others in the future.

 Our company’s primary clinical trial operating model includes the use of contract research organizations (CROs) on a limited basis.
 The use of CROs is generally reserved for circumstances such as:

 - A company acquisition that includes clinical trial work already outsourced to CROs

 - Clinical trial work that requires a large, rapid and global deployment of resources for a finite period of time

 - A need for access to development markets that fall outside our company’s own development footprint

 - Therapeutic indications that draw on a CRO’s specific development expertise in areas where our company does not have specific development execution experience (this is infrequent, given our breadth and depth)

-Due diligence is performed and remedies implemented on CROs previously working for a company that is then acquired by our company.
+Due diligence is performed and the appropriate remediation (if any) activities are implemented on CROs previously working for a company that is then acquired by our company.
 Clinical trial teams within our company oversee the studies being run by CROs, and periodic audits are performed on CROs with which we do business.
 If and when we identify violations of the contract or GCP standards, we work with the CRO on a corrective action plan.

 If improvements are not made within a defined period of time, or if repeat violations are noted and unsatisfactorily remediated, we will limit and possibly cease future award opportunities with the CRO until the issues have been fully remediated.
 Importantly, our expectations of the performance of CROs we engage with are no different from the expectations we have of our internally managed projects.

 We regularly monitor the effectiveness and safety profiles of our marketed products and conduct formal post-marketing studies to evaluate signals of serious safety concerns about our products, including those requested by regulatory agencies.